mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 label[device.wattmeter.layout.to]
 ```

 Furthermore, when using the [`addWattmeter!`](@ref addWattmeter!) function, the labels for the keywords `bus`, `from`, and `to` are stored internally as numerical values.
-To retrieve bus labels, you can follow this procedure:
+To retrieve bus labels, we can follow this procedure:
 ```@repl retrievingLabels
 label = collect(keys(system.bus.label));
 label[device.wattmeter.layout.index[device.wattmeter.layout.bus]]